marviorocha/notifycustomers/README.md

 # README

-This a project where we work easily with notfys of customers
+This a project where we work easily with notfys of customers Hested by Heroku (https://customersnotify.herokuapp.com)

 Things you may want to cover: